18 Jul The Four Categories of Traffic

 We have found that around 90% of the sales from the Pre-Launch list will come from the first 48 hours.
 Driving sales immediately to your campaign is the goal, however, this one category is not enough to get your funded and beyond.

-Facebook’s targeting is getting creepy, but lets not dwell on that.
-The targeting is PERFECT for your campaign efforts, it is better then Google and Twitter in ROI.
+Facebook’s targeting is getting creepy but let’s not dwell on that.
+The targeting is PERFECT for your campaign efforts, it is better than Google and Twitter in ROI.
 I’d recommend that most, if not all your advertising budget goes to Facebook.

 PR & Media Placement